Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * Enable key vaults for template deployment → **A Key Vault advanced access policy**
 * Restrict access to the secrets → **A Key Vault access policy**

-### Question #11
+### Question #5

 DRAG DROP

 You need to configure access to Azure DevOps agent pools to meet the following requirements:

-✑ Use a project agent pool when authoring build or release pipelines.
+✑ **Use a project agent pool when authoring build or release pipelines**.

-✑ View the agent pool and agents of the organization.
+✑ **View the agent pool and agents of the organization**.

 ✑ Use the principle of least privilege.

 Which role memberships are required for the Azure DevOps organization and the project?

 To answer, drag the appropriate role memberships to the correct targets.

 Each role membership may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.

 NOTE: Each correct selection is worth one point.